A Concise History of China

 Because the king was a minor, Lao Ai used his position to take over the Qin government.
 He got away with it at first, but then in 238 B.C. he let power go to his head.
 According to the Shuoyuan, a history book written in the first century B.C., "Lao Ai had sole power over the affairs of state and grew increasingly arrogant and extravagant.
 The high officials and honored ministers of government all drank and gambled with him.
 Once when he got drunk, he began to speak belligerently.
 In a provocative fashion, eyes glaring with anger, he bellowed, 'I am the stepfather of the king.
 How dare some wretch oppose me!'
 One of those with whom he had quarreled ran to report this to the king, who was outraged."

 Because Lao Ai was talking like he was king, the real king realized he could no longer ignore his mother's affairs.
 Around the same time, he heard rumors that Lao Ai was not really a eunuch, and that many people thought one of Lao Ai's two sons would make a better king than the cruel, paranoid young man who currently sat on the throne.
 The king called for Lao Ai's arrest; Lao Ai used his connections with the queen mother to gather soldiers on his side, and a battle followed.
-When it was over all of Lao Ai's family was killed, and Lao Ai's head was hung in the marketplace.
+When it was over Lao Ai's family was killed, and Lao Ai's head was hung in the marketplace.
 Lao Ai's surviving retainers were banished to Shu, the most remote province of Qin.
 Lu Buwei was implicated as an accomplice in the revolt, but because Lu now gave food and lodging to 3,000 scholars, they spoke up in his defense, until their oratory wore down the king and persuaded him to spare his life.
 Lu Buwei lost his job as prime minister, but was allowed to keep his estates under the title of Marquis of Wenxin.(2)

 One who rises from rags to riches cannot be destroyed simply by ending his employment.
 Lu Buwei continued to be the most important man in the kingdom, living comfortably on his wealth and connections, and receiving visitors from all over China; it was said that you couldn't travel on the roads leading to Lu's estates without meeting several important visitors.
 This was too much for the jealous king, so in 234 B.C. he sent the Marquis of Wenxin the following letter, which shows how little he knew about his own family: